 - SQLCMD -A –U myadminlogin –P mypassword -SMyServer –dmaster

 - Once you connect to the master database, run the diagnostic queries to find the problem

 - Correct the issue and restart the server

-Some of the third-party tools are:
+Some of the third-party tools used in SQL Server are:

-- SQL Prompt – RedGate – Provides IntelliSense for SQL SERVER 2005/2000,
+- SQL Prompt (Redgate): For providing IntelliSense for SQL Server 2005/2000

-Benefits of using third-party tools:
+Benefits of using these third-party tools:

-- Flexible backup and recovery options
+- Faster and flexible backup and recovery options

 - Secure backups with encryption

-- Easily identify optimal backup settings
+- Easy identification of optimal backup settings

 - Visibility into the transaction log and transaction log backups